Managing finances with your partner is an important aspect of your relationship.

 Maybe send your partner this article and see what the consequent conversation entails.

-So, how did my girlfriend and I start talking about money together?
+So, how did my partner and I start talking about money together?

 As our relationship has grown, our money conversations have grown